bjornmeansbear/lectureScripts/WhatIsSGD.md

 ## A Descent Down the black hole that is Beauty

-Sustainable designers should see the non-sustainable as the less-than beautiful.

-If your design doesn't account for the welfare of all life, whatever the external aesthetics that wrap it, your design is ugly.
-Edwin Datschefksi calls this “the hidden ugliness of traditional products.”

-But, how do you define beauty? is there a sustainable kind of beauty?

 > “To call a work of architecture or design beautiful is to recognize it as a rendition of values critical to our flourishing.
 A transubstantiation of our individual ideals in material medium.“
 > — Alain de Botton, The Architecture of Happiness

-Alain de Botton thinks that Beauty will align with one's values.
-Then, however our ideals are materialized into graphic design yields “beautiful” graphic design.
+Alain de Botton thinks that Beauty's perception aligns with one's values.
+However our ideals are materialized into graphic design yields “beautiful” graphic design.

 Sustainable design’s form declares “humans & all life should flourish.” / If those are the values we want to align with, then beautiful design’s form declares “humans & all life should flourish.

 A design is both sustainable AND beautiful when its form declares that humans and all other life should flourish.

 Sustainable Design = Beautiful Design

+If your design doesn't account for the welfare of all life, whatever the external aesthetics that wrap it, your design is ugly.
+Edwin Datschefksi calls this “the hidden ugliness of traditional products.” — You are missing a component of holistic "beauty."

 > Beauty is in the eye of the beholder
 > — Margaret Wolfe Hungerford, Molly Bawn, 1878